Tiraspol: Soviet Tiraspol

-Post-independence
+Post-secession

 On 27 January 1990, the citizens in Tiraspol passed a referendum declaring the city as an independent territory.
 The nearby city of Bendery also declared its independence from Moldova.
 As the Russian-speaking independence movement gained momentum, some local governments banded together to resist pressure from the Moldovan government for nationalization.

 On 2 September 1990, Tiraspol was proclaimed the capital of the new Pridnestrovian Moldavian Soviet Socialist Republic.
 The new republic was not officially recognized by Soviet authorities; however, it received support from some important Soviet leaders, such as Anatoly Lukyanov.
 After the dissolution of the Soviet Union, the territory east of the Dniester River declared independence as the Pridnestrovian Moldavian Republic (PMR), with Tiraspol as its capital.
 It was not recognized by the international community.

 On 1 July 2005, the Lucian Blaga Lyceum, a high school with Romanian as its language of instruction, was registered as a Transnistrian non-governmental establishment.
 The registration of six Romanian language schools has been the subject of negotiations with the government since 2000.
 The tension increased in the summer of 2004, when the Transnistrian authorities forcibly closed the schools that taught using the Latin script.
 According to the official PMR view, this is considered as Romanian.
 "Moldovan", written in the Cyrillic script, is one of the three official languages in the PMR; Romanian is not.
 Some economic measures and counter-measures were taken on both banks of the Dniester.

 Tensions have been seen in terrorist incidents.
 On 6 July 2006, an explosion, believed to be caused by a bomb, killed at least eight people in a minibus.
 Later on 13 August, a grenade exploded in a trolleybus, killing two and injuring ten.

-The 2022 Tiraspol bombing happened on the 25 April 2022 during the 2022 Russian invasion of Ukraine when several explosions were reported near the Ministry of State Security (Transnistria) in Tiraspol.
+On 25 April 2022, during the Russian invasion of Ukraine, several explosions were reported near the Ministry of State Security (Transnistria) in Tiraspol.
 Firefighters were on the scene but there were no casualties.

+On 17 March 2024, Transnistrian official press released a video allegedly showing a Mil Mi-8 helicopter in poor condition and likely not in use, not having been moved in over 13 years at the moment of the explosion, in a military unit in Tiraspol being attacked and destroyed by a kamikaze drone.
+No victims were reported.
+Transnistria claimed the drone had been launched from Ukraine from the direction of Odesa, more precisely from a bridge located 5–6 km from the nearest border crossing between Transnistria and Ukraine.
+Ukraine immediately denied having anything to do with the incident.
+On the day of the incident, the Bureau for Reintegration of the Republic of Moldova called it an "attempt to provoke panic and fear in the region".
+Later, on 25 March, the bureau confirmed the explosion of the helicopter was not caused by a drone attack but by "other factors" and that the video contained "obvious elements of video montage".
+In the video, the drone disappears shortly before the explosion below the helicopter occurs.
+Reportedly, explosives placed under the helicopter were detonated remotely instead.